mpv-player/mpv/DOCS/man/input.rst

     data in demuxer.

 ``demuxer-cache-idle``
-    Returns ``yes`` if the demuxer is idle, which means the demuxer cache is filled to the requested amount, and is currently not reading more data.
+    Whether the demuxer is idle, which means that the demuxer cache is filled to the requested amount, and is currently not reading more data.

 ``demuxer-cache-state``
     Various undocumented or half-documented things.